esrlabs/chipmunk-distribution/README.md

 - YaST (opensuse, redhat) ❌  - Not started yet, but in the queue for next releases.
 - dpkg (deepin) ❌ - Not started yet, but in the queue for next releases.

-❗ For Debian users we deploy in each [Chipmunk](https://github.com/esrlabs/chipmunk/releases) release the .deb package.
-Publishing this .deb package to the official apt repository is on review by the debian community and still ongoing.
+❗ For Debian/RHEL/Fedora users, a .rpm/.deb package is released with each chipmunk release for easy installation.
+We are currently working on getting the said rpm package to be published on relevant package repositories.

 ## ✍️ Authors <a name = "authors"></a>
 - [@alfr1337](https://github.com/alfr1337) - Initial work